The-Notebookinator/notebookinator/themes/radial/components/headings.typ

 // My proposed solution is to have the heading actually return a heading, but that creates issues when used as a show rule.

 #let heading(it) = {
-  // TODO: move highlight to a single spot, rn I have like 5 of them let highlight(color: none, body, width: auto) = {
+  let highlight(color: none, body, width: auto) = {
     box(
       fill: color,